Social Work (BSW)

 Upon graduation with you Bachelor of Social Work degree, you can pursue a job in case management in nonprofit organizations, hospitals, or social service agencies.
 Graduates with the BSW degree are eligible to take the Illinois State Social Work license exam after completing two years of work experience.
 You can also apply for advanced standing in AU’s Master of Social Work degree program, which will allow you take on more supervisory and clinical roles.

 The Bachelor of Social Work program requires a special application, which you can complete online.
-The program takes place on the main campus in Aurora.
-There is also a program for transfer students through AU Online.
+The program takes place on the main campus in Aurora, and there is a social work bachelor's program online available to transfer students.
 AU also offers an undergraduate degree completion program in the child welfare track for students at the University Center at McHenry County College in Woodstock.

 Program Locations